ShiyuFan0820/CSLearningNote/BasicLearning/Basic_5_data_structure_array_and_linked_list.md

 **Insertion and Deletion:**

-1. When insert an element at the beginning of an array.
+1. When insert/delet an element at the beginning of an array.

 In this situation we need to shift each element by one position towards the higher index, so the time taken will be proportional to the size of the array, it is time O(n).

-2. When insert an element in the middle of an array.
+2. When insert/delete an element in the middle of an array.

 In this situation we also need to shift elements, the time is O(n).

-3. When insert an element at the end of an array.
+3. When insert/delete an element at the end of an array.

 If there is space in the array, we just add the element to the next higher index of the array, so the time is O(1), if the array is full we have to create a new array and copy all the previous elements to the new array, the time is O(n).

 **Simulate the Operations of Array and Write a Array Class in Python**